alurm/c-user-space-printf/README.md

 # Printer

-How would type safe formatted printing would look in C, if it had no compiler support?
+How could type safe formatted printing look in C, if it had no compiler support?

 It might look something like this: